Article

 Cost Per Action (CPA)

 Cost Per Action is the most widespread remuneration model in affiliate marketing.
 The advertiser pays a commission every time a sale is generated.
+The commission is set either as a percentage of the order value, or as a fixed amount per sale.

 Example

 An influencer shares a story containing a link to a €100 product.
 Someone in their community clicks the link and makes a purchase.
-The affiliate/influencer then earns a percentage of the sale according to the commission terms shown in the marketplace.
+The affiliate then earns a percentage of the sale according to the commission terms shown in the marketplace.

 Cost Per Click (CPC)